Animaxx/A-StyleInjection/README.md

 #### Basic Example:

-Create file named ***StyleSheet.plist*** to the project as below , no code is needed, the style all automatically apply to all controllers.
+Install Style Injuection project and create file named ***StyleSheet.plist*** to the project in main target as below, no code is needed, the style all automatically apply to whole project.